How do I know if my son or daughter has AS/Autism?

-The professional form for a diagnosis – score over 65 indicates Autistic Spectrum
+The professional form for a diagnosis – a score over 65 indicates Autistic Spectrum.

 How do I get a diagnosis?

 The best place to start is by visiting your GP to discuss your concerns.
 Ask for a suitable referral.
-Please click on the link below for more information regarding how to get a diagnosis.
+Please click on the link below for more information regarding obtaining a diagnosis.